coloursofnoise/Resources/General/Debug-Mode.md

 * Ctrl+A selects everything
 * Ctrl+Z is Undo, Ctrl+Y is Redo (~~crashes the game though~~)
 * Keys 1 to 7 change the rooms' colors
-* F1 or Ctrl+S are supposed to save but don't
-* Holding Q shows you the strawberry order, in the format `checkpointId:order`

 ## The Debug Save